INTERVIEW AND PICTURES BY MARKO SYRJÄLÄ

 In commercial wise FUTURE WORLD was your biggest release to date.
-Do you see any particular reason why that album did so much better than anything you’re done before or after that one?
+Do you see any particular reason why that album did so much better than anything you’ve done before or after that?

 I don’t have an explanation for that.
-I think, I think it was the right album at the right time.
-I think it’s very melodic album and when it came out in ’87 melodic music was the mainstream.
-There were big name bands and stuff from America and Europe as well doing the melodic kind of thing.
-I think that CBS, which was Sony Music called it back then, had a plan that we were going be the next Europe, the next big act from Scandinavia.
-I mean I think it was a lot heavier than what Europe did anyway.
-But I think it just had some good songs and stuff like that.
+I think I think it was the right album at the right time.
+I think it’s a very melodic album, and when it came out in ’87 melodic music was the mainstream.
+There were big-name bands and stuff from America and Europe as well as doing the melodic kind of thing.
+I think that CBS, which was Sony Music called it back then, had a plan that we were going to be the next Europe, the next big act from Scandinavia.
+I mean, I think it was a lot heavier than what Europe did anyway.
+But I guess it just had some good songs and stuff like that.
 We might have hit something.
 That was a good year.
-FUTURE WORLD is definitely our bestselling album we’ve had but it was another time.
-It was the eighties and it was a good time for melodic hard rock.
+FUTURE WORLD is the bestselling album we’ve had, but it was another time.
+It was the eighties, and it was a good time for melodic hard rock.

-I think it’s definitely not my favorite album.
-I always had something, there’s a bad karma around that album for me.
-I think it’s too over produced.
+I think it’s not my favorite album.
+I always had something; there’s bad karma around that album for me.
+I think it’s too overproduced.
 It’s too curt.
 It’s, a lot of the edge got lost during the production, you know.
-The funny thing is that originally Roger wanted to record it live.
-We went to America and we went to some places around Connecticut and New York upstate, White Plains and stuff, to find some locations.
+The funny thing is that originally, Roger wanted to record it live.
+We went to America, and we went to some places around Connecticut and New York upstate, White Plains and stuff, to find some locations.
 But then we sort of wanted to some kind of HYSTERIA, Def Leppard kind of production and Roger sort of went along with it.
-So, at the end of the day we spent something like three or four months doing that album.
-The first thing is, if you listen to the demos from that session there are somewhere they are really heavy.
-A lot heavier than the actual album does and then… I think, first of all I think that when FUTURE WORLD became such a big success I think it really, I think we didn’t know what to do after that.
-Record company wanted us to do a quick follow-up but we just couldn’t come up with the songs.
+So, at the end of the day, we spent something like three or four months doing that album.
+The first thing is if you listen to the demos from that session, there are somewhere they are really heavy.
+A lot heavier than the actual album does and then… I think, first of all, I think that when FUTURE WORLD became such a big success, I think it really, I think we didn’t know what to do after that.
+The record company wanted us to do a quick follow-up, but we just couldn’t come up with the songs.
 I think we got a little scared of the success.
 That we have a future started us thinking, which is not something this band is known for.
-But we started thinking too much about the songs and the writing and that’s why it took a hell of a long time before we finished the songs for the album.
-So at the end of the day, when it came out it came out a year after it should have been out.
-The music scene was about to change then so it was a little misplaced.
+But we started overthinking about the songs, and the writing, and that’s why it took a hell of a long time before we finished the songs for the album.
+So at the end of the day, when it came out, it came out a year after it should have been out.
+The music scene was about to change then, so it was a little misplaced.

 Yeah, with the old line-up broke up because everybody was so disappointed.
-The album was very expensive to do and we didn’t make any money out of it and people were just fed up.
-So one guy left and another guy left and another one.
-At the end of the day I actually thought about leaving as well and for a week I thought about it, me and Ken thought about it.
+The album was very expensive to do, and we didn’t make any money out of it, and people were just fed up.
+So one guy left, and another guy left and another one.
+At the end of the day, I actually thought about leaving as well, and for a week I thought about it, Ken and I thought about it.

 Do you have any idea what former Pretty Maids members Phil Moore or Allan De Long are doing these days?

-I know that Phil is very sick actually.
+I know that Phil is very sick.
 He’s mentally totally fucked up.

-How about Alan, is he still in music business?
+How about Alan, is he still in the music business?

-I think he’s a cab driver actually.
+I think he’s a cab driver.
 He hasn’t been in the business since he left the band.
-I actually saw him for a couple of years ago.
+I actually saw him a couple of years ago.
 He’s still the same, very much.